mirage/alcotest/README.md

 The full test results are available in `_build/_tests`.
 Test Successful in 0.000s.
 1 test run.
 ```

+Note that you cannot filter by test case name (i.e. `Capitalize` or `Add entries`), you have to use
+the test case number instead.

 See the [examples](https://github.com/mirage/alcotest/tree/master/examples)
 folder for more examples.